5.21 Outliers

 ## Age 20.00 34.00 47.00 47.79 61.00 80.0

-You can visualize the outliers by highlighting them in a plot of Studentized residual vs. fitted values (Figure 5.45).
+You can visualize the outliers by highlighting them in a plot of Studentized residual vs. fitted values (Figure 5.46).
 To do this, we need a pair of cutoffs above and below which, respectively, are the residuals for the outliers identified by the outlier test (or just one cutoff if all the outliers are positive or all are negative).
 This can get tricky due to rounding, but just fiddle with the cutoffs until you get the right number of points highlighted in your plot.
-Again, due to the way this dataset was created, two of the outliers are identical so it will appear that only two points are highlighted since one is on top of another.
+Again, due to the way this dataset was created, two of the outliers are identical so it will appear that only two points are highlighted since one is on top of the other.

 # Compute Studentized residuals